haran2001/smart-grid/misc/experiments.md

 - **Technology Roadmaps**: Development priorities for grid technology companies

 These experiments would provide the empirical foundation needed to transition from simulation to real-world smart grid deployment, addressing both technical challenges and socioeconomic considerations that determine success in practice.

+Try to recreate previous disasters and try to how the results keep up
+1. Blackouts
+2. Natural disasters
+3. Pre-renewable energy era

+Where all does the model break